salluthdev/nametionalize/README.md

-# Nametionalize - Predict your nationality by your name 🔮
+# Nametionalize - Predict Your Nationality by Your Name
 Have you ever wondered if your name could reveal something about nationality?
 Let's play a little game of prediction!
 Based on your name, what do you think your nationality might be?

 [https://nametionalize.vercel.app/](https://nametionalize.vercel.app/)